bernardpeh/practical-symfony-3/manuscript/Chapter_6.md

 ## Creating the User Entity

 Have a quick read if you are unfamiliar with [doctrine and entity](http://symfony.com/doc/current/book/doctrine.html).
+We will be talking about doctrine very often in this book.

 Symfony allows us to automate lots of things using command line, including the creation of entities.
 We will create the user entity with 2 custom fields called firstname and lastname.